neok/oioi-documentation/docs/emp/index.rst

 Introduction for EMPs
 =====================

-In order for an EMP to connect to PlugSurfing and make our charging stations available in their network, few steps need to be taken:
+In order for an EMP to connect to a CPO and make their charging stations available in the EMP's network, the following steps need to be taken:

 * :ref:`emp-user-docs`
 * :ref:`emp-poi-docs`